-Today's issue includes events affecting Australia, Canada, China, European Union, India, NATO/OTAN, Russia, Ukraine, United Kingdom, United States
+Today's issue includes events affecting Australia, Canada, China, European Union, India, NATO/OTAN, Russia, Ukraine, United Kingdom, and United States.

 Insider threat incidents come with a hefty price tag, according to the “2018 Cost of Insider Threats: Global Organizations” report released by independent research group, The Ponemon Institute.
 Make sure that you understand the full context (and cost) of these threats by downloading the full report.
 Get your copy today.